Australia

 2. A web portal will be deemed received at the time that an email advising you the document is available enters your mail server;

-4. Courier, which will be deemed received when recorded as having been delivered.
+4. Courier, which will be deemed received when recorded as having been delivered; and

-2. Neither party has control over the performance, reliability, availability, or security of e-mail, post or courier;
+2. Neither party has control over the performance, reliability, availability, or security of e-mail, post, web portal, or courier.

-2. We will be responsible for the fees, charges and expenses of that TPP which fees, charges and expenses may be absorbed into and will become part of your fees and/or disbursements, unless otherwise identified.
+2. You will be responsible for the fees, charges and expenses of that TPP which fees, charges and expenses will become part of your disbursements, unless otherwise agreed.

-3. The engagement, termination and replacement of the TPP will be by us on terms and conditions that we determine, negotiate and/or accept.
+3. The engagement of the TPP will be by us on terms and conditions that we determine, negotiate and/or accept and you agree to abide by those terms and conditions.

 4. You acknowledge that the terms and conditions upon which we have retained a TPP may vary from time to time and it is within our discretion whether to accept or decline to vary those terms and conditions.